 A Robust Reward System

-A strong underpinning factor to the work we do lies in establishing a positive environment where staff model good behaviour, the students are offered options, and positive behaviours are constantly recognised through a very robust reward system that is managed by a set of Responsibility Points.
+A strong underpinning factor to the work we do lies in establishing of a positive environment where staff model good behaviour, the students are offered options, and positive behaviours are constantly recognised through a very robust reward system that is managed by a set of Responsibility Points.
 Through this system the students are taught to reflect on their behaviours and make the right choice.
-The whole concept of reinforcing positive behaviour by ‘catching students doing things right’ culminates in a big celebration ceremony at the end of term where students’ achievements are recognised before an audience of peers, teachers, parents/carers/foster carers, social workers and company directors.
+The whole concept of reinforcing positive behaviour by ‘catching students doing things right’ culminates into a big celebration ceremony at the end of term where student’ achievements are recognised before an audience of peers,teachers, parents/carers/foster carers, social workers and Governors.
 These are major school events to which ‘all’ are invited.

 A Strong Home-School Relationship

 A strong relationship between the school and our parents is paramount.
 We recognise our students thrive when there is consistency between home and school.
 Built into our approach is a high level of communication between site deputies and home.The deputies speak to parents every morning to find out the risks of the student before they come into school.
 This information is cascaded to staff in a morning briefing that takes place daily.
 It also help the deputy to reshape the students programme so that support is in place to meet the students’ need that day.
 Likewise, the deputy or the teacher leading the site that day speaks to the home every evening to inform the home of the students day.
 This forms a part of the school’s ‘Open Door’ policy which means that deputies, in house professional, as well as the Headteacher is available to talk with parents at anytime.